-Michelle Cwanger, MSW, LSW, is delighted to join the team at the Center for Counseling and Education.
-She is a warm, compassionate, empathic counselor who enjoys helping individuals connect with and better understand their feelings and relationships.
-She has a gentle demeanor, and she is able to make great connections with people.
-Michelle utilizes a strength-based, client-centered, empowerment approach and draws from Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Mindfulness principles in her clinical work.
+She has a gentle, empathic demeanor, and is able to make strong connections with people.
+Michelle utilizes a strength-based, client-centered, empowerment approach and draws from Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and mindfulness principles in her clinical work.